 How to switch your life insurance

 - See if you can adjust your policy instead.
-After you know what changes you want, talk to your current insurer to see if there’s a way to adjust your policy to what you want.
+After you know what changes you want to make, you can talk to your current insurer to see if there’s a way to adjust your policy to make it work for your new needs.
 It might not be an option, but it doesn’t hurt to ask.
 This tip is particularly helpful if you want to switch from term to whole life insurance because some providers offer that feature.
 Also, depending on the type of changes you’d like to make, you may be able to avoid health questions or a medical exam, which is not as likely if you switch to a new insurer.

 - Make sure your policy is active.
-Always purchase your new policy and make sure it is active before canceling your old policy.
-You don’t want a gap in coverage.
+Insurance experts recommend purchasing your new policy and making sure it is active before canceling your old policy.
+You likely don’t want a gap in coverage.
 There may be a waiting period before your new policy will pay out on some claims, and there is generally a two year contestability period when your insurer can deny or contest claims.
 You may want to check on this information before you switch over.

-Don’t be afraid to ask questions as you go along to make sure you’re getting what you want out of the switch.
+Talking with a licensed insurance agent as you go along can help you to make sure you’re getting what you want out of the switch.
 Reviewing your current policy with your insurer may also be advisable.

 When you switch your policy, there are a few tips to keep in mind:

 - Look at upfront fees.
-You pay most of the fees of a life insurance policy upfront.
+You typically pay most of the fees of a life insurance policy upfront.
 If your motivation is saving money, be sure the money you save on a new policy will be worth paying these upfront costs once again.
 “There are upfront costs to issuing a policy, and it will take a while before the total revenues exceed their initial costs,” says Steven Weisbart, senior vice president and chief economist with the Insurance Information Institute.
 “If you buy a new policy, they want to be somewhat confident that you will pay premiums long enough to make this a profitable transaction for them.”